usuaero/MachUpX/docs/source/developer_notes.md

 * MachUpX redimensionalizes section properties using the total (freestream plus induced) velocity at each control point.
 MachUp Pro uses only the freestream.
 * MachUpX has a slightly different nonlinear Jacobian (a consequence of the above).
 * MachUpX defaults to clustering control points about flap edges.
+* MachUpX uses CL_max to truncate section lift coefficients within the lifting-line algorithm.
+MachUp Pro only uses this to determine stall onset.

 All of these can be toggled in MachUpX by the user.